Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-The average insurance rates for a Mini Cooper are $1,220 a year for full coverage.
-Comprehensive costs around $250, collision insurance costs $450, and liability insurance costs around $384.
-Liability-only coverage costs as low as $432 a year, and high-risk coverage costs around $2,640.
-16-year-old drivers cost the most to insure at up to $4,582 a year.
+U.S. average auto insurance rates for a Mini Cooper are $1,220 annually with full coverage.
+Comprehensive costs around $250 a year, collision costs $450, and liability coverage costs around $384.
+A policy with just liability insurance costs as low as $432 a year, with coverage for high-risk drivers costing around $2,640.
+Teens pay the highest rates at $4,582 a year or more.

 Average premium for full coverage: $1,220

-Rates are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for different Cooper trim levels.
+Full coverage includes $500 deductible amounts, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and Cooper trim levels.

-For a 40-year-old driver, Mini Cooper insurance rates range from the low end price of $432 for a discount liability-only rate to a much higher rate of $2,640 for high-risk insurance.
+For an average driver, Mini Cooper insurance prices go from as cheap as $432 for liability-only coverage to a high of $2,640 for a high-risk driver policy.

 Use the form below to get customized rates for your location.